imsdev/ims-java-jmp/README.md

 * `controller/`: The main Java application
 * `customer/info`:
   * `Customer.java`: Provides methods for retrieving customer information
+  * `CustomerService.java`:
+     * For the database-version of the sample (`insurance/`): Contains SQL queries to retrieve customer info from the database.
-  * `CustomerService.java`: Contains hard-coded customer data so a database is not required for this sample.
+	 * For the no-database-version of the sample (`insurancenodb/`): Contains hard-coded customer data so a database is not required for this sample.

 * `message/`:
   * `InputMessage.java`: Defines the structure of the input message that the Insurance application receives.
 It  defines the field name, field type, the start position, and the length of each field.
 It also specifies the length of the entire message in the call to the super constructor.